IBSim/VirtualLab/docs/source/install.rst

 The :bash:`--test` option downloads a minimal test container and runs a series of tests to check everything is working.
 It also spits out a randomly selected programming joke as a nice whimsical bonus.
 For more on how to use **VirtualLab** we recommend the `Tutorials <examples/index.html>`_ section.

+.. warning:: **GlibC issues with Ubuntu 22.04+**

+  We note, at this stage, that there is a known bug with Salome-Meca Running in VirtualLab with Ubuntu 22.04, along with some newer versions of Fedora.
+  If you are using these you may find you get an error containing something similar to the following:
+  ``version `GLIBC_2.34' not found (required by /.singularity.d/libs/libGLX.so.0)``

+  The issue is a bug in the way that the ``--nv`` flag loads nvidia libraries.
+The short version is that the ``--nv`` flag isn't very sophisticated when it comes to libraries.
+It looks for a list of library files on the host which is defined in ``nvliblist.conf``.
+  The issue is that the latest version(s) of Ubuntu are compiled against a newer version of libGLX than is included within the Salome container.
+This causes problems in Apptainer.

+  To fix this you have two options.
+Firstly, you can use the ``-N`` option to turn off the nvidia libraries.
+The drawback to this is that you will be running in 'software rendering mode' and thus you will not benefit from any GPU acceleration.

+  The second option is to use the following workaround.
+But please note that it only works when `installing Apptainer from source <https://github.com/apptainer/apptainer/blob/main/INSTALL.md>`_.
+After cloning the repo and before compiling Apptainer, please do the following:

+  1. Search for a file named ``nvliblist.conf`` in your installation.
+It should be under your Apptainer installation directory.
+By default this is under ``/etc/apptainer``.
+  2. Make a back-up of this file ``mv nvliblist.conf nvliblist.conf.bak``.
+  3. Open the file ``nvliblist.conf`` using a text editor.
+  4. Delete all of the following lines that appear ``libGLX.so``, ``libGLX.so.0``, ``libglx.so``, ``libglx.so.0`` and ``libGLdispatch.so``.
+Note, depending on you exact system, the file may not contain all of them.

+  Complete the installation by compiling Apptainer.
+Apptainer should be installed now.
+Now try running the Salome container again, it should work this time.

+  Reference: https: //github.com/apptainer/apptainer/issues/598

+  One caveat with this workaround, however, is that involves messing with configs that apply system wide.
+As such, it may have unintended side-effects with other software/containers that use Apptainer.
+Our team have not yet reported any issues.
+  However, this does not mean they do not exist.
+Therefore, we cannot 100% guarantee you won't have any issues.
+This is also the reason we recommend backing up your original config in step 2, just in case.
+Also, for future reference, these fixes where applied to ubuntu 22.04 with Apptainer version 1.0.5.
+Your millage may vary with future updates.

 Installation from source code
 *****************************